 The SSBSE Challenge Track is an exciting opportunity for SBSE researchers to apply tools, techniques, and algorithms to real-world software.
 Participants can use their expertise to carry out analyses on open source software projects or to directly improve the infrastructure powering research experiments.
 The principal criterion is to produce interesting results and to apply your expertise to challenge the state of the art and inspire future SBSE research.

-In this open-ended challenge, SBSE research should be carried out on the gem5 codebase or simulation inputs.
+Quantum Computers and Quantum programs are becoming rising technologies in the field of software engineering, where different authors have aimed to improve the quality of software and deal with the testing limitations that these technologies offer.
+In this open-ended challenge, SBSE research should be carried out on quantum programs, quantum computers, or quantum simulators.
 Beyond this, there are no rules on what may be attempted.
 Here are some suggestions:

-- Search-Based Exploration of Design Space: Conduct experiments using search algorithms to explore the design space of gem5 architecture simulations and find optimal computer architectural setups for specific environments and inputs.
+Search-Based Exploration of Quantum Programs: Conduct experiments using search algorithms to explore the design space of quantum programs and find optimal computer circuits for specific behaviours.

-- Automated Testing: Use search-based techniques to automatically generate test cases that stress-test gem5 and/or detect bugs.
+Automated Testing: Use search-based techniques to automatically generate test cases that stress-test quantum programs, computers or simulators.

-- Automated Bug Fixing: Fix bugs in gem5 using SBSE techniques.
-Bugs reported by users can be found at https://gem5.atlassian.net.
+Automated Bug Fixing: Fix bugs in quantum computers, programs and simulators using SBSE techniques.

-- Co-optimization of Software and Hardware: Use SBSE-based co-optimization techniques to modify both the gem5 simulated system and the software it is intended to run.
+Co-optimization of Software and Hardware: Use SBSE-based co-optimization techniques to modify both the simulator and the software it is intended to run.

-This challenge focuses on SBSE and Large Language Models (LLMs).
+This challenge focuses on SBSE and Generative AI (GenAI).
 You are invited to explore these two paradigms, the potential synergies between them, and the ways they can enhance the software engineering domain.
 We welcome submissions that cover but are not limited to the following topics:

-- Applications of Large Language Models (LLMs) in Search-Based Software Engineering (SBSE): Potential research opportunities could include novel integration strategies for LLMs in the SBSE processes, examining the effect of such applications on the quality and efficiency of software development tasks, or exploring how LLMs can assist in search-based problem-solving for software engineering tasks.
+Applications of Generative AI (GenAI) in Search-Based Software Engineering (SBSE): Potential research opportunities could include novel integration strategies for GenAI in the SBSE processes, examining the effect of such applications on the quality and efficiency of software development tasks, or exploring how GenAI can assist in search-based problem-solving for software engineering tasks.

-- Search-based optimisation techniques for improving LLMs’ efficiency in software engineering tasks: This could involve investigations into techniques to improve the performance of LLMs in software engineering contexts, optimising the prompts to enhance LLM’s response, or tailoring LLMs’ responses to better suit specific software engineering tasks.
+Search-based optimisation techniques for improving GenAI’s efficiency in software engineering tasks: This could involve investigations into techniques to improve the performance of GenAI in software engineering contexts, optimising the prompts to enhance GenAI’s response, or tailoring GenAI’ responses to better suit specific software engineering tasks.

-- Evaluation and benchmarking of LLMs for SBSE tasks, including LLM output evaluation: There’s a need for new studies to evaluate and benchmark the effectiveness of LLMs in SBSE, including research into methodologies for objectively evaluating the output of these models.
+Evaluation and benchmarking of GenAI for SBSE tasks, including LLM output evaluation: There’s a need for new studies to evaluate and benchmark the effectiveness of GenAI in SBSE, including research into methodologies for objectively evaluating the output of these models.
 This could include the development of new metrics or the application of existing ones in innovative ways.

-- Search-based techniques for the potential use of SBSE in training and/or fine-tuning LLMs: This could involve research into how search-based techniques can be utilized in the training/fine-tuning process of LLMs, including the exploration of novel fine-tuning methods, or how these techniques can assist in discovering optimal processes for training/fine-tuning LLMs.
+Search-based techniques for the potential use of SBSE in training and/or fine-tuning GenAI: This could involve research into how search-based techniques can be utilized in the training/fine-tuning process of GenAI, including the exploration of novel fine-tuning methods, or how these techniques can assist in discovering optimal processes for training/fine-tuning GenAI.

-- Search-based optimisation techniques applied on tools created with/for LLMs: This research could explore how search-based optimisation techniques can be used to enhance the performance and usability of tools designed to work with or for LLMs.
-This might involve the evaluation and optimisation of specific tools like those available at Stability AI, or the development of new tools and techniques.
+Search-based optimisation techniques applied on tools created with/for GenAI: This research could explore how search-based optimisation techniques can be used to enhance the performance and usability of tools designed to work with or for GenAI.
+This might involve the evaluation and optimisation of specific tools.

-- Practical experiences, case studies, and industrial perspectives related to the use of LLMs in conjunction with SBSE: The focus could be on empirical studies that document the practical use of LLMs and SBSE in real-world software engineering.
+Practical experiences, case studies, and industrial perspectives related to the use of GenAI in conjunction with SBSE: The focus could be on empirical studies that document the practical use of GenAI and SBSE in real-world software engineering.
 This could include case studies of specific projects or surveys of industry practices, potentially highlighting successful applications, limitations, and future opportunities.

 A challenge-track participant should: